sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ## 1.3 Design Overview
 ### 1.3.1 Basic Approach

 The certificate management functionality will be implemented using a new YANG model and accompanying KLISH CLI.
-The functionality of downloading and installing will be implemented in a python script that the CLI will call.
 The script will use the already installed openssl tools on the system for the certificate operations.
 The downloading of the certificates from remote locations will be handled with the existing file managament API.

 To monitor the certificates validity and the correct configuration of the services, new periodically called functions will be added to SONiC sysmonitor.py script.
 These functions will be responsible for creating alarms and events and downloading CRL lists and make OCSP requests.